The Dispute Resolution Review: Portugal

 Introduction to the dispute resolution framework

 In Portugal, judicial litigation is the most widely used type of dispute resolution.
 In fact, the majority of conflicts are resolved by the national judicial system through its large court network, subject to specific and complex procedural rules.
 However, owing to the lack of efficiency of the Portuguese judicial system, the importance of arbitration and other alternative dispute resolution (ADR) methods has been increasing significantly.
+In fact, in 2020, more than 15,000 arbitration proceedings were initiated before arbitral institutions in Portugal.2

 There are three levels of judicial jurisdiction in Portugal: first and second instance courts and the Supreme Court.
 Within the first instance there are specialised courts for specific matters, such as civil, criminal, commercial, labour, family, competition and intellectual property rights courts.
 The Appeal Court of Lisbon also created specialised and autonomous sections for appeals concerning specific matters such as commercial, competition and intellectual property rights litigation.